pradametro/Palette-Perfection/README.md

 # Palette-Perfection 🎨
 A simple Java Swing app that helps users estimate paint needed and total cost for a room.
 Users can choose a regular (rectangular) room or an irregular room (four wall segments), enter dimensions, and instantly get gallons required and price.
 Presented using JOptionPane.

-The program interacts with users through pop-up dialog boxes using JOptionPane, and supports both regular (rectangular) and irregular room shapes.
+The program interacts with users through pop up dialog boxes using JOptionPane, and supports both regular (rectangular) and irregular room shapes.

 ---